 USAREC, Indianapolis Battalion is a U.S. Army recruiting battalion located in Indianapolis, Indiana.
 Like many Army recruiting operations, USAREC Indianapolis Battalion is geographically separated from military bases (the headquarters is in a civilian office building in Indianapolis) and those who work for the battalion may not necessarily be stationed in Indianapolis even though the operation is headquartered there.

-Find information about USAREC, Indianapolis Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about USAREC, Indianapolis Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

 The mission of the battalion is to conduct daily recruiting operations for active duty Army and the Army Reserve.
 A great number of those who work for the battalion do it far from headquarters as the battalion’s “footprint” includes four regions within the state of Indiana plus three regions in Illinois.
 There are seven companies and 35 recruiting stations within this area of responsibility including: